Sylius/Sylius/contributing/code/bugs.rst

   framework;

 * Ask for assistance on `stackoverflow.com`_ or on the
-  #sylius `IRC channel`_ if you're not sure if your issue is really a bug.
+  #sylius `IRC channel`_ if you're not sure your issue is really a bug.

 If your problem definitely looks like a bug, report it using the official bug `tracker`_ and follow some basic rules: